 Results for the first, second and third quarters of the 2022/23 financial year are now available.

 For each initiative these results show the actual spending for the year to date, alongside forecasts for the next three quarters.
 Spending is tracked against the baseline appropriation for each initiative and any material changes to that baseline are also indicated.

 Table overview of results - Reporting CERF (PDF 360 KB)

 This data can be accessed in an open-source format here, alongside a data dictionary.
 Users of the data should note that this data is still subject to audit.

-The next set of results, for the three months from 1 January 2023, will be available in mid-2023.
+The next set of results, for the three months from 1 April 2023, will be available in late-2023.